 For example if you are not visible on Baidu based on a certain set of keyword searches you are essentially invisible with 70% of all online researching through this search engine.
 A quality WeChat account is expected as a platform for content sharing and engaging with followers via group and personal messaging.
 Similarly without generating a reputation on the right Chinese forums such as QQ, Baidu Tieba and ZhiZhu it will be hard to develop your business as a trustworthy investment.

-Australian business utilizes Cross Border E-Commerce
+Australian business in China utilizes Cross Border E-Commerce

 E-commerce is a huge movement in China and is set to benefit savy Australian firms who can tap into these large, engaged communities.
 ‘Alibaba’ are the largest e-commerce giant in China after founding a series of platforms which connected; business to consumers, business to business and consumer to consumer directly.